ivorscott/go-delve-reload/README.md

 - Request Logging
 - Integration Testing (With TestContainers-Go)

-### Setup Changes From Part 1
+### Improvements to Part 1

 <details>
   <summary>See changes</summary>

   <br/>

-1 - Removed Traefik
+1 - Removed Traefik from development

-Traefik will make its way back in production.
-It's not necessary in development because `create-react-app` and the `net/http` package both have mechanisms to use self signed certificates.
-This change actually speeds up our workflow.
-In `create-react-app`, inside `package.json` we enable self-signed certificates by adding `HTTPS=true` behind the start command.
+If you recall, the previous post used Traefik for self-signed certificates.
+We're no longer using Traefik in development.
+We'll use it in production. `create-react-app` and the `net/http` package both have mechanisms to use self signed-certificates.
+This cleans up our docker-compose file and speeds up the workflow.
+Now we don't need to pull the Traefik image or run the container.In the client app we enable self-signed certificates by adding HTTPS=true to the `package.json`.

 ```json
 // package.json